thesheff17/smtc/README.rst

     * it doesn't matter what operating system you use but I would recommend http://ubuntu.com/ linux.

 linux/ubuntu -
-    * python 2.7.x should is already on your system.
-You can check by typing python at the prompt. ctrl-D exits prompt.
+    * python 2.x should is already on your system.
+You can check by typing python at the prompt. ctrl-D exits the python prompt.
     * install some extra packages at the command line: sudo apt-get install git-core gitk python-mysqldb spe

 mac -